-We have a customer who sends email out on behalf of a very large, very well known institution in the financial investment world.
+Why would people who request your email, maybe even pay to receive your email, still report it as spam?
+Here's why.
+By way of example, we have a customer who sends email out on behalf of a very large, very well-known institution in the financial investment world.
 Some of these mailings lists are paid mailing lists.
-By which I mean that the users paid to receive these emails.
+By which we mean that the users paid to receive these emails.
 And yet, they still report it as spam.
 Why would they do this?
 Here's why.

 You may not have heard of drip email marketing, or email drip marketing, but I can assure you that you know what it is.
 You have either sent it, or received it, or in some other way come into contact with it.
 Wikipedia - not always the most reliable source, but in this case accurate - describes drip email this way: "Email drip marketing is a form of e-mail marketing where a company sends ("drips") email messages to subscribers on a scheduled basis established using e-mail marketing software."